 \subsubsection{Boltzmann and Landau Equations}

-The global well-posedness of kinetic equations near Maxwellian equilibrium is a well-established area of research.
-In the non-relativistic regime, Ukai \cite{ukai1974existence} first proved existence for the cutoff Boltzmann equation (see also \cite{guo2003classical, strain2008exponential}), while the non-cutoff case was addressed more recently in \cite{gressman2011global, alexandre2011global, alexandre2012boltzmann}.
+Global well-posedness of kinetic equations near Maxwellian equilibrium is well-established.
+In the non-relativistic regime, Ukai \cite{ukai1974existence} first proved existence for the cutoff Boltzmann equation (see also \cite{guo2003classical, strain2008exponential}), while the non-cutoff case was resolved later in \cite{gressman2011global, alexandre2011global, alexandre2012boltzmann}.
 Guo \cite{guo2002landau} treated the Landau equation analogously, with further advances in \cite{carrapatoso2017landau, duan2021global}.
-For the Vlasov-Maxwell-Boltzmann system near Maxwellian, the result was first obtained by Guo in \cite{guo2003vlasov}, see also \cite{guo2002vlasov, duan2017vlasov, guo2012vlasov} for other results on coupled systems (e.g., Vlasov-Poisson/Maxwell-Boltzmann and Landau systems) near Maxwellians; recent Hilbert expansion work appears in \cite{lei2024global}.\\
+For the Vlasov-Maxwell-Boltzmann system near Maxwellian, the result was first obtained by Guo in \cite{guo2003vlasov}, see also \cite{guo2002vlasov, duan2017vlasov, guo2012vlasov} for other results on coupled systems (e.g., Vlasov-Poisson/Maxwell-Boltzmann and Landau systems) near Maxwellians; recent Hilbert expansion work appears in \cite{lei2024global}.

-In the relativistic regime, the structural complexity of collision operators significantly complicates the analysis.
-Global well-posedness for the relativistic Boltzmann equation near the Jüttner distribution, with the non-cutoff case was subsequently resolved in \cite{jang2022asymptotic}.
-Regarding coupled relativistic systems, Guo and Strain \cite{guo2012momentum} established RVMB system Maxwellian stability; analogous results for relativistic Landau and Vlasov-Maxwell-Landau equations appear in \cite{lemou2000linearized, strain2004stability, yang2012global}.

-\paragraph{Stability Near Vacuum} While the literature on Maxwellian stability is extensive, the problem of global stability near vacuum presents distinct challenges due to the lack of a dissipative spectral gap.
-In the non-relativistic setting, vacuum stability for cutoff Boltzmann equation was first proved in \cite{illner1984boltzmann}, similar result for the Landau equation was addressed by Luk \cite{luk2019stability}, and the non-cutoff Boltzmann equation by Chaturvedi \cite{chaturvedi2021stability}.
+In the relativistic regime, collision operator structural complexity hinders analysis.
+Glassey and Strauss \cite{glassey1993asymptotic, glassey1995asymptotic} first proved global well-posedness for the angular-cutoff relativistic Boltzmann equation near the Jüttner distribution, with the non-cutoff case resolved in \cite{jang2022asymptotic}.
+For coupled relativistic systems, Guo and Strain \cite{guo2012momentum} established RVMB system Maxwellian stability; analogous results for relativistic Landau and Vlasov-Maxwell-Landau equations appear in \cite{lemou2000linearized, strain2004stability, yang2012global}. \paragraph{Stability Near Vacuum} Maxwellian stability literature is extensive, but vacuum global stability poses unique challenges due to the absence of a dissipative spectral gap.
+In the non-relativistic setting, vacuum stability for the cutoff Boltzmann equation was first proved in \cite{illner1984boltzmann}, the Landau equation by Luk \cite{luk2019stability}, and the non-cutoff Boltzmann equation by Chaturvedi \cite{chaturvedi2021stability}.
 Guo \cite{guo2001vlasov} established stability for the angular-cutoff Vlasov-Poisson-Boltzmann system.